aig-upf/docker-images/starter-kit/README.md

 ## Advanced Usage

-Assuming we have, say, some benchmarks on a `~/benchmarks` directory on the host machine, and we want to run some planner in the starter kit on those benchmarks.
+Assume we have, say, some benchmarks on a `~/benchmarks` directory on the host machine, and we want to run some planner in the starter kit on those benchmarks.
 We can start the docker container [mounting the desired directory](https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume) as follows:

 ```shell
 docker run -it -v ~/benchmarks:/root/projects/benchmarks aigupf/starter-kit